kellenwiltshire/sish-form-mailer/README.md

 ---

-# Fast by Design
+# Fast & Reliable Submissions

-A key design goal of SiSH Form Mailer is that **form submissions should feel instant**.
+One of the core design goals of SiSH Form Mailer is that form submissions should feel instant.

-The HTTP request does not wait for an email to be sent.
+The HTTP request does **not** wait for SMTP.

 Instead: